FlyinKat/CSC309_A3/DESIGN/design.md

     *  End destination
     *  Pickup time
 * Search button :
-      This allows couriers to search whether there are any jobs services available according to its request
+      This allows couriers to search whether there are any jobs services available according to its request, links to search result page.
 * Post button :
-      If there are no available services to be picked up by the courier, then the courier is able to post a job
+      If there are no available services to be picked up by the courier, then the courier is able to post a job, links to  search result page.

 #### Login Page
+Redirects to this page if user tries to post listing or contact any user while not logged in.
   * Username text input box
   * Password text input box
   * Register button (for new users)